nilearn/nilearn/doc/building_blocks/searchlight.rst

 distribution, which is known under specific assumptions.
 In practice, neuroimaging signal has a complex structure that might not match these assumptions.
-An exact, non-parametric *permutation test* can be performed as an alternative to the analytic F-test: We exchange the signal values of all voxels while the tested variables remain unchanged and we perform a voxel-wise analysis on these permuted data.
+An exact, non-parametric *permutation test* can be performed as an alternative to the analytic F-test: We swap the signal values of all voxels while the tested variables remain unchanged and we perform a voxel-wise analysis on these permuted data.
 When the data are transformed this way, the relationships